darias416/seo-structured-data/README.md

 - [Product Reviews](https://github.com/darias416/seo-structured-data/edit/main/README.md#product-reviews)

 # Reviews
-Structured data that will produce rich results for product review articles.
+Structured data that will produce rich results for review articles.
 ## Product Reviews
 This code will produce a rich snippet containing a star rating and the name of the author that reviewed the product.
 ```